dmitry-zhuravlev/SkylandersConverter/README.md

 PLEASE NOTE .BIN files are the same as .SKY and .DUMP files.
 Make sure you rename them to .BIN for this to work.

-Worth noting, ClassicConverter also handles all of the below for the file header:
+Worth noting, SkylanderConverter also handles all of the below for the file header:
 - UID
 - SAK
 - ATQA